This post may contain affiliate links. Please read our disclosure policy.

 Ingredients and substitutes

-- Flour: I use a mix of almond and coconut flour to keep this edible cookie dough gluten-free.
-If you prefer to use only one kind of flour, you may have to adjust the quantities for the best texture.
+- Flour: I use almond flour to keep this edible cookie dough gluten-free.
+If you prefer to use a blend of flours, you can substitute ¼ to ½ cup of coconut flour.

 - Sugar: I use cane sugar which is less processed than granulated sugar and it has a slightly deeper flavor.
 You can use granulated sugar if that’s what you have.